abelzhang115/abelzhang115/README.md

 Configure a target tracking scaling policy to keep the average aggregate CPU utilization of your Auto Scaling group at 50 percent.
 This meets the requirements specified in the given use-case and therefore, this is the correct option.

+#### default termination policy
+It selects the Availability Zone with two instances, and terminates the instance that was launched from the oldest launch template or launch configuration.
+If the instances were launched from the same launch template or launch configuration, Amazon EC2 Auto Scaling selects the instance that is closest to the next billing hour and terminates it.

+#### Dynamic scaling policy types
+*Target tracking scaling—Increase or decrease the current capacity of the group based on a target value for a specific metric.
+This is similar to the way that your thermostat maintains the temperature of your home—you select a temperature and the thermostat does the rest.
+*Step scaling—Increase or decrease the current capacity of the group based on a set of scaling adjustments, known as step adjustments, that vary based on the size of the alarm breach.
+*Simple scaling—Increase or decrease the current capacity of the group based on a single scaling adjustment.

 #### auto scaling termination policy
 Per the default termination policy, the first priority is given to any allocation strategy for On-Demand vs Spot instances.
 As no such information has been provided for the given use-case, so this criterion can be ignored.
 The next priority is to consider any instance with the oldest launch template unless there is an instance that uses a launch configuration.
 So this rules out Instance A. Next, you need to consider any instance which has the oldest launch configuration.
 This implies Instance B will be selected for termination and Instance C will also be ruled out as it has the newest launch configuration.
 Instance D, which is closest to the next billing hour, is not selected as this criterion is last in the order of priority.